AntoninVidon/EnergyHumanDevelopment/README.md

 Jannik:
 - Answer the questions:
   - Is an energy mix oriented towards renewable sources associated with good human development indicators?
 What characterises the countries that have the most renewable energy mix?
-On the other hand, how  does  the  production  of  coal  and  gas  energy  leading  to  more  pollution  might  foster  and  hinder human development at the same time?
 - Write project "Data" chapter
 - Conduct data cleaning and missing value analysis on the energy dataset
 - Final review of formatting and language